 The four seasons in Australia: spring, summer, autumn, and winter — determine the weather, the ecosystem, and daylight hours throughout the year.

-Since Australia is located in the Southern Hemisphere, the seasons are opposite to that of the Northern Hemisphere.
+Since Australia is located in the Southern Hemisphere, the seasons are opposite to those of the Northern Hemisphere.

 A collage depicting the different seasons